antw/quinn/README.md

 Instead of a Quinn slider having a single value, it may instead be used to represent a range of values, with a lower and upper value.
-Simply supply an array with to numeric values.
+Simply supply an array with two numeric values.

     $('.slider').quinn({ value: [25, 75] });